 Broil King Build Quality

-When you fire up your first steak, burger, or sausage using a Broil King, you’ll notice that the build is solid and sturdy.
+When you fire up your first steak, burger, or sausage using a Broil King, you’ll notice the build is solid and sturdy.

-Most of the components that make up a Broil King gas grill are fabricated by North American craftspeople using North American steel.
+Most components that make up a Broil King gas grill are fabricated by North American craftspeople using North American steel.
 Broil King proudly states that their grill cook box, shelves, and steel carts are 100% North American made.

 Weber Build Quality